Skip to main content

 Dashboard

-The project’s Builds tab shows the current state of every upload, with timestamps and the objection text on rejection.
+The project’s Builds tab shows every upload’s current state, with timestamps and the rejection reason if any.

 Webhooks